KlaraGrochot/GeoSnap/README.md

 *Warning!*
 Due to a huge mess in CSS design the page may not display correctly in different zoom settings or resolutions.
 (Default workspace settings: 100%, 1920x1080)
-The nav elements appear faulty and move when hovered.
+The nav menu elements appear faulty and move when hovered.
 ---
 Feedback to self:
 - Study Responsive Web Design